Randy Charles

 Is Acrylic Paint Safe For Baby Foot And Handprints?

-On all grounds, I would not suggest or advise that you use acrylic paint for your handprint painting.
+No, I would not suggest or advise that you use acrylic paint for your handprint painting.
 Kids from age five and above might have a skin texture that can stand up against the chemical in the paint even if it is said to be non-toxic acrylic paint, but it still is recommended to use the paint types listed above.

 Is Acrylic Paint Safe For Baby Foot And Handprints